A Mixture of Frailties: Plot

 The protagonist in Frailties, Monica Gall, is a working-class girl with a beautiful but immature singing voice.
-But the novel begins before she is introduced, somewhat after Leaven of Malice ends, with two of its protagonists, Pearl Vambrace and Solly Bridgetower now married but stuck in a difficult situation.
+But the novel begins before she is introduced, somewhat after Leaven of Malice ends, with two of its protagonists, Pearl Veronica Vambrace and Solly Bridgetower now married but stuck in a difficult situation.
 When Solly's demanding mother Louisa Bridgetower dies, possessed of a much greater fortune than anyone except her lawyer knew about—over $1 million, more than $9 million today—she leaves instructions in her will to start a trust for the education in the arts of a young woman, in Europe, until such time as her son has a male child.
 The income from the rest all goes to the student.
 Until and unless the boy is born, Solly can't touch the money; his only unencumbered inheritance is a measly $100 (and he and Veronica must live in and keep up his late mother's house).
 This is Solly's mother's revenge on him and his wife for marrying against her wishes, an event that arises directly out of Leaven of Malice.

 Monica becomes the beneficiary of the Bridgetower Trust, and goes to England to study with several teachers chosen for her by Sir Benedict Domdaniel, a theatrical knight who works as a conductor.
 Her experiences form the bulk of the novel.
 Meanwhile, back in Salterton, Solly deals with maintaining the Bridgetower estate on limited funds, and attempts more and more desperately to have a child with Veronica, so he will come into his conditional inheritance.

 Monica is the daughter of a difficult mother also.
 Her family are Christian fundamentalists who exploit her talent by proselytizing on a local radio music show for which she is the best singer, but deprecate Monica's talent.